Call Us Today - It's Free! Text Us

 Serious Traffic violations can range from a high level speeding ticket such as driving 30 miles over the speed limit or distracted driving to DUI to felony vehicular homicide.
 A criminal defense attorney can not only prevent you from losing points off your license that would place you in jeopardy of being unable to legally drive in the state but can also protect your freedom and finances from charges that could result in incarceration or heavy fines.

 The penalties are even more severe for repeat DUI convictions.
-An experienced Colorado Springs criminal defense attorney can work to get your charge reduced or even dismissed if the facts of your case allow it.
+An experienced Colorado Springs DUI lawyer can work to get your charge reduced or even dismissed if the facts of your case allow it.

 Unlawful Distribution